mdgordo/flatlandr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions for chebyshev interpolation in 2 dimensions
+This package provides functions for interpolation in 2 dimensions

 ## Installation